LaizaCostaa/Documentatios_generator/README.md

-##  Documentatios_generator: A Documentation Generator for Developers
+##  Documentation_generator: A Documentation Generator for different audience
 This repository provides a comprehensive tool for generating documentation from code.
 It aims to simplify the process of creating user manuals, API documentation, and other technical documents.

 ## Main Features